 How to Apply:

-2025 Summer Law Student Volunteer Internship Program
+2026 Summer Volunteer Undergraduate Internship Program

 Additionally, students will be provided with time to observe court hearings as scheduling permits.